9 Best Compound Exercises (Full Body)

 two women performing a lateral lunge with dumbbells as example of compound exercise

-9 Best Compound Exercises
+9 Compound Exercises

 Build total body strength with this efficient workout: the 9 Best Compound Exercises.